 Setting up a sufficient Contingency Fund

-The Contingency Fund study has a physical component and a financial component.
-The condition and life expectancy of the various components of the immovable should be assessed and the repair and replacement costs estimated.
+The study of the contingency fund has a physical dimension and a financial dimension.
+The condition and foreseeable life of the various components of the building must first be assessed and then the costs of repair and replacement must be estimated.

 Time to fund the contingency fund

-If the contingency fund study reveals that the fund is insufficient to cover the estimated cost of major repairs and replacement common portions, the board of directors shall fix the amounts to be paid annually into the fund so that it is sufficient after a period of not more than 10 years from the date of obtaining the first study.
+The amendments made to article 1071 of the Civil Code of Québec by Bill 16 that will eventually come into force provide that if the study of the contingency fund reveals that the fund is insufficient to cover the estimated cost of major repairs and replacement of common portions, the board of directors shall fix the amounts to be paid annually into the fund so that it is sufficient after a period of not more than 10 years from the date of obtaining the first study.

 In addition, the developers of a newly built co-ownership must, within six months of the holding of the special meeting, produce and provide a contingency fund study to the syndicate.
 Until the developer obtains the study of the contingency fund, the amounts to be paid into this fund must correspond to 0.5% of the reconstruction cost of the building.